 - fluffy chocolate muffins (whole grain, NOT gluten-free)

 I hope I’ve inspired you to make this date-sweetened chocolate granola!
 If you try it out, don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment and/or rating down below and let me know how you liked it!
 I love seeing you recreate my recipes in your own kitchen 🙂 Happy baking ♡

 - Preheat oven to 325°F and set aside a lined baking sheet.

 - Mix together date paste, nut butter, and vanilla until a smooth paste forms.

 - Add remaining ingredients, except chocolate, and mix until evenly combined.
 You may want to use your hands to mix the date mixture into the oat mixture.

 - Spread granola out onto the lined baking sheet, using your hands or a spatula to press the granola down flat.
-Bake 20 minutes, carefully turning over once halfway through, then remove from oven, mix in chocolate, and let cool completely.
+Bake 20-25 minutes, stirring halfway through, then remove from oven, mix in chocolate, and let cool completely.

 - Store leftovers in an airtight container.
 Enjoy!

 Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!